TechWorldwithSahana/ch-3-ai-for-devops/README.md

 ## 🐞 Debugging with AI

-A failing pipeline is included to demonstrate how AI helps in debugging:
+Failures are intentionally introduced (for example, removing required files or adding incorrect commands) to demonstrate how AI helps debug CI/CD issues.

+AI helps to:
 - Analyze error logs
 - Identify the issue
 - Suggest fixes